wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

         ]
 ```

-Finally, add the following to the same file’s dependencies:
+Finally, add the following to the same file's dependencies:

 ```
 implementation 'com.okta.android:appauth-android:0.1.0'
 ```

 That should build and deploy.
 You can use `logcat` to see what is happening in the background.
-Looking at the [source code for the main library class](https://github.com/okta/okta-sdk-appauth-android/blob/master/library/src/main/java/com/okta/appauth/android/OktaAppAuth.java) we see the tag we need to use is “OktaAppAuth”.
+Looking at the [source code for the main library class](https://github.com/okta/okta-sdk-appauth-android/blob/master/library/src/main/java/com/okta/appauth/android/OktaAppAuth.java) we see the tag we need to use is "OktaAppAuth".

 {% img blog/build-android-app-without-ide/logcat-output.png alt:"Logcat output" width:"800" %}{: .center-image }